 Let the drink steep for a minute or two – the lemonade, water (or not), and the tea bags (1-2) of your choice.

 Sip the drink to soothe sore throats, unclog noses, or just keep you toasty warm.
 The lemonade cuts through mucus and loosens congestion.
-It’s widely modifiable by changing tea flavors and numbers of bags.
+It’s widely modifiable by changing tea flavors and the number of bags.
 The only constant is hot lemonade.
 (Lemon in hot tea or water has always been recommended for treating colds.)
 You can also add honey if you prefer the tartness to be tempered.
 While we’ve been sick, we’ve kept hot lemonade on the stove all day.

 7. Get outside.

 Take a walk around the block, stomp through nearby woods, ride your bike, or toss a football or frisbee in the back yard.
 We don’t have to stay inside, just six feet away from people we’re not entrenched with.
+UPDATE: Our daughter and I are trying to walk every night.
+We don’t always make it, but it sure makes me feel like I’m combating the extra calories I’m downing every day.

 8. Start a journal.

 Maybe just about this time of Covid-19 lockdown, or maybe one for the year.
 Kids home from school can jot down a few things every day – highs and lows, frustrating things, blessings, etc. Give it a theme, or not.
 Add drawings, colors.
+UPDATE: Does making a daily list count?
+Then, I’m good.

 Think of grandparents, or friends you’d like to catch up with.
 Remember…it seems everyone is sitting at home looking for things to do.
 You’ll probably catch that person you never seem to be able to reach.
 Touch base with someone who needs your forgiveness, or vice versa.
 Mend a relationship.
+UPDATE: We’re doing Echo Show with Dad weekly.
+He’s only a mile away, but we can’t see him in person.
+There are some days this makes me sad. 🙁

 10. Pull out photo albums.

 Browse through old photos.
 Clean out as you go.
 Toss duplicates, blurry shots, old boy/girlfriends, pictures of yourself you hate, etc. On occasion, I’ve emptied old albums completely, and I’m currently storing photos saved by year or event in this clear carry-all with smaller boxes inside.
-Photos can also be stored in gallon zippered bags.
 Here’s a link to this one I found at Michaels.
 (You can surely find them elsewhere online as well.)
+Photos can also be stored in gallon zippered bags.

 11. Bake some treats for delivery.